Information for Accepted EOP Students

 All Summer Institute participants will be assigned to an EOP counselor who will continue to serve as a resource during the academic year.
 EOP counselors assist students with a variety of issues and concerns, and will meet with all Institute participants at least once during the summer.

-Opportunities to participate in a variety of social and recreational activities are provided throughout the summer.
+Opportunities to participate in a variety of social activities are provided throughout the summer.
 These activities are designed to:

 - Foster personal growth